mxbhaee/mxbhaee/README.md

 Am also the Founder | Ceo of a startup tech company named bhaee corp.

 ```
-bhaee corp is an tech based company that specializes in software development, innovations of tech related products and services which include fields in philosophy , the internet of things , medical sector , social sector ( fashion, intertainment and design ), computer and mobile repairs , online elearning and transport sector .
+bhaee corp is an tech based company that specializes in software development, innovations of tech related products and services which include fields in philosophy , the internet of things , medical sector , social sector ( fashion, entertainment and design ), computer and mobile repairs , online elearning and transport sector .

 ```
  private fun proccessing{ isSuccessfull ->